mattkibbler/mattkibbler/README.md

 I'm Matt Kibbler.

-I have just over 10 years experience in web and software development, for roughly the last six years I've been a core member of Solder Creative’s development team, delivering a wide range of digital products including websites, apps, and interactive installations.
+I have around 14 years of experience in web and software development, for roughly the last six years I've been a core member of Solder Creative’s development team, delivering a wide range of digital products including websites, apps, and interactive installations.
 Some examples of these are:

 - A tablet app to assist boaters complete with custom navigation system
 - Interactive installations built with Electron including a photo booth and touch-activated projections